hacker-works/fsh.dirty-code.wst.01/README.markdown

 #### 4. Start hacking!

 > **WARNING:** What you're about to see is a very dirty and messy piece of code.
 This is intentionally prepared this way.
 This is not the hacker's way!
-We have a clean version of this code to proove it.
+We have a clean version of this code to prove it.

 ## Test Objectives